NCAS-CMS/cf-python/docs/source/performance.rst

 * **Regridding**

-  When regridding a field construct with either of the `cf.Field.regrids` or `cf.Field.regridc` methods, the regridding weights are computed non-lazily, which requires calculations based in some or all of the coordinate data.
-These computations can be much more costly than the regridding itself.
+  When regridding a field construct with either of the `cf.Field.regrids` or `cf.Field.regridc` methods, the application of the regridding operator is a lazy operation but the regridding operator's weights are computed non-lazily, which requires calculations based in some or all of the coordinate data.
+The computation of the weights can be much more costly than the regridding itself.
 When multiple regrid operations have the same weights, performance can be greatly improved by calculating the weights once and re-using them:

   .. code-block:: python
      :caption: *Regrid a list of fields with the same horizontal